procf/colloids-setup/System-Setup/00-Hardware.md

 # Hardware Requirements and System Recommendations

-This is a guide to choosing a computer for research simulating colloids with HOOMD-blue in the PRO-CF Research Group.
+This is a guide to choosing a computer for research simulating colloids with HOOMD-blue in the Rheoinformatic Research Group.

 [Last Update: June 2023]